unlock-protocol/unlock/unlock-protocol-com/blog/metadata-configurator.md

 ### Advanced

 Creators with a YouTube channel or a blog can use this section to display their videos and blog posts in the main preview box on OpenSea and other marketplaces.
-User will be able to go to OpenSea and watch the video directly on your NFT page.
+A user will be able to go to OpenSea and watch the video directly on your NFT page.

 ![Advanced](/images/blog/metadata-configurator/advanced.png)